defano/pig-tutorial/README.md

 #### Install and run the Hortonworks virtual machine:

-1. Locate the VirtualBox software on the provided thumb drive and install it on your Mac or PC.
+1. Locate the VirtualBox software on the provided thumb drive (or download it [from the VirtualBox website](https://www.virtualbox.org/wiki/Downloads)) and install it on your Mac or PC.

-2. Import the Hortonworks virtual machine (OVA) into VirtualBox by double-clicking the `.ova` file on the thumb drive.
+2. Locate the Hortonwork Sandbox on the provided thumb drive (or download it [from the Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/#install)) and import the virtual machine (OVA) into VirtualBox by double-clicking the `.ova` file .
 Note that the import process may take several minutes.

 3. Once imported, click the "Start" button to run the virtual machine.

-4. The Hortonworks sandbox runs as a web app; the UI front-end is a Hortonworks development called "Hue".
-As soon as the virtual machine has booted its console will display the URL to access the application.
-Open a browser and navigate to that URL: http://127.0.0.1:8888
+4. The Hortonworks sandbox runs a custom web app called "Hue" that we'll be interacting with through the browser.
+As soon as the virtual machine has booted its console will display the URL at which access the application.
+Open a browser and navigate to that URL: [http://127.0.0.1:8888](http://127.0.0.1:8888), or, if you'd rather skip the registration process, jump directly to the Hue application at [http://localhost:8000](http://localhost:8000).
+(If prompted, log in with username `hue` and password `1111`.)

-5. Complete and submit the registration page and accept the terms of use.

-6. The welcome page provides a link to the locally running application and displays the username and password to use for login.
-Navigate to [http://localhost:8000](http://localhost:8000) and, if prompted, log in with username `hue` and password `1111`.

 #### A quick refresher on terminology